DanTeegan/AWS_webapp/README.md

 #### I will be using the scp command. but what is scp?
 Secure copy protocol (SCP) is a means of securely transferring computer files between a local host and a remote host or between two remote hosts.
 It is based on the Secure Shell (SSH) protocol.

-To sync directorys from your OS to your VM use the following command:
+To sync directorys from your OS to your VM you mut know the VMs IP adress and the directory name of which you want to sync. use the following command:

 ``` scp -i ~/.ssh/DevOpsStudents.pem -r app/ ubuntu@52.48.95.163:~/app/ ```